gateio/gateapi-go/docs/SpotApi.md

 > []SpotAccountBook ListSpotAccountBook(ctx, optional)

-Query account book
+Query account book.

 Record query time range is not allowed to exceed 30 days.
-The maximum number of pages when searching data using limit&page paging function is 100,000, that is, limit * (page - 1) <= 100,000.
+The maximum number of pages when searching data using limit&page paging function is 100,0, that is, limit * (page - 1) <= 100,0.

 ### Required Parameters